You can get sick when seasons change

 - Temperature changes do not directly cause these illnesses.
 Viruses cause them.

-- The change in temperature helps some viruses to grow.
+- The change in temperature helps viruses to grow.
 That’s why more people get sick.

-- Prepare ahead before summer ends.
+- Prepare before summer ends.
 Take care of your health to avoid getting sick.

 Take care of your health by: